TotallyInformation/node-red-contrib-uibuilder/docs/how-to/css-selectors.md

 It is the 2nd child because the table typically has a first child of `thead` where the headings live.

 Because tables can also have spanning rows and columns, specific selections can get quite complex.
 However the dev tools will help identify the correct selector.

+> [!TIP]
+> Plain HTML tables can easily be enhanced to include sorting, filtering, formatting, etc. by the use of a 3rd-party library such as the [Datatables](https://datatables.net) library.
+Other libraries that can do this include: [Grid.js](https://gridjs.io/docs/examples/from) and [action-table](https://github.com/colinaut/action-table).